alx280586-lab/Idk/README.md

 ### Allowing custom hostnames

 The frontend validates `window.location.hostname` against `INSIGHTS_WHITELIST` before loading the WebGL runtime.
-Common local development hosts—`localhost`, `127.0.0.1`, `0.0.0.0`, and `[::1]`—are permitted automatically.
+Common local development hosts—`localhost`, `127.0.0.1`, `0.0.0.0`, and `[::1]`—are permitted automatically, and `github.io` domains are accepted for GitHub Pages deployments.
 To run behind a different proxy or vanity domain, expose an allow list before the inline bootstrap script executes:

 ```html
 <script>